arduino/arduino-cloud-cli/PROTOCOL.md

         {"n":"fanstatus","vb":true}
       ]

-Integers can be used for map keys as specified in RFC8428
+Integers are used for map keys as specified in RFC8428

                   +---------------+-------+------------+
                   |          Name | Label | CBOR Label |